-Several studies have investigated mindful interventions and witnessed certain benefits, such as a reduction in mind wandering.
-However, few have assessed whether meditation’s benefits can endure over longer periods of time.
+Several studies have investigated mindful interventions and witnessed certain benefits, such as a reduction in

 Over the past few years, an ongoing study has been attempting to fill this gap in our understanding.
 Scientists from the University of California, Davis (UC Davis) Center for Mind and Brain have been following a group of people who attended a meditation course 7 years ago.

 Their study was recently published in the Journal of Cognitive Enhancement.